britannic/EdgeMax-RFC2136-DDNS/README.md

 limitations under the License.

 ## Features
-* Menu driven install and remove scripts
+* Simple Debian package installation and removal

 ## Compatibility
 * Tested on EdgeRouter: